openshift/ansible-service-broker/README.md

 * `make release` Builds a docker container using the latest rpm from [Copr](https://copr.fedorainfracloud.org/coprs/g/ansible-service-broker/ansible-service-broker/)
 * `make push` Push the built image

-### Mock Registry Targets
-* `make build-mock-registry`: Builds the mock-registry binary from source
-* `make install-mock-registry`: Installs the mock-registry binary from source.
-* `make run-mock-registry`: Runs the mock registry
-* `make uninstall-mock-registry` Deletes the installed mock-registry binary and playbookbundles.yaml
-  * Note: The same options apply for the install prefix here as they do with the broker

 ### Misc Targets
 * `make clean`: Delete binaries built from source
 * `make run`: Runs the broker with the default profile, configured via `/etc/config.yaml`
 * `make install`: Builds the source and installs in `$GOPATH/bin`
-* `make run-mock-registry`: Mock registry.
-Entirely separate binary.
 * `make test`: Runs the test suite.
 * `make vendor`: Updates the dependencies
 * `make build`: Builds a docker container of the current source